Notion vs Obsidian: All Features Compared (2024)

 For generalized documentation, it’s worth reiterating that Obsidian uses a Markdown system for text editing, which is a specific syntax that can take some getting used to.
 Files will be stored as Markdown files (.md).

-There are different themes that users can choose from to customize how their files look (though most are fairly streamlined, so don’t expect a visual explosion), or developed a personalized one in CSS.
+There are different themes that users can choose from to customize how their files look (though most are fairly streamlined, so don’t expect a visual explosion), or develop a personalized one in CSS.

 Where Obsidian truly shines is the Obsidian Canvas feature, a whiteboard-like space where users can format their thoughts like sticky notes.
 It offers the ability to embed multimedia files, such as PDFs, videos, audios, and entire web pages, including materials from your vaults (which you can edit within the Canvas view).